bovigo/callmap/README.md

 Actually, you don't. _bovigo/callmap_ is smart enough to detect when it should return the object instance instead of null when no call mapping for a method was provided.
-To achieve that, _bovigo/callmap_ tries to detect the return type of a method from either from the return type hint (since release 2.0.0, requires PHP 7), or its doc comment.
-If the return type specified in code (PHP 7) is the class or interface itself it will return the instance instead of null.
+To achieve that, _bovigo/callmap_ tries to detect the return type of a method from either from the return type hint or the method's doc comment.
+If the return type specified is the class or interface itself it will return the instance instead of null.

-If no return type is defined (PHP 7) and the return type specified in the doc comment is one of `$this`, `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.
+If no return type is defined and the return type specified in the doc comment is one of `$this`, `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.

 Exception to this: if the return type is `\Traversable` this doesn't apply, even if the class implements this interface.